 As a great fundraiser he raised funds to build Westminster Cathedral, surprising everyone by the sheer size of the project, its style and grandeur.
 The first liturgy in the almost finished Cathedral was his own requiem.
 He died at Mill Hill on 19 June 1903, the feast of the Sacred Heart, after a long illness, aged 71.

-2018 marke the 150th Anniversary of the Catholic Truth Society.
-Our publishing charity has been running non-stop since its 1868.
+2018 marks the 150th Anniversary of the Catholic Truth Society.
+Our publishing charity has been running non-stop since its founding in 1868.